kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 #### Integration tests

-The following scenarios will be covered with integration tests:
+The following scenarios will be covered with integration tests when `waitForPodsReady` is enabled:
-- Workload created for a Job with `kueue.x-k8s.io/startup-requirements` has `.spec.startupRequirements=AllPodsReady`
-- No workload is admitted if the `.spec.startupRequirements=AllPodsReady` is not in the `StartedUp`  condition
-- workloads are admitted if the `.spec.startupRequirements=AllPodsReady` is in the `StartedUp`  condition
-- a workload with `.spec.startupRequirements=AllPodsReady` does not get admitted if there is another admitted workload which is not in the `StartedUp`  condition
+- no workloads are admitted if there is already an admitted workload which is not in the `PodsReady` condition
-- a workload with `.spec.startupRequirements=AllPodsReady` gets admitted if all other admitted workloads are in the `StartedUp`  condition
+- a workload gets admitted if all other admitted workloads are in the `PodsReady` condition
-- a workload which exceeds the `kueue.x-k8s.io/wait-for-pods-ready-seconds` timeout is suspended and put into the `inadmissibleWorkloads` list
+- a workload which exceeds the `podsReadyTimeout` timeout is suspended and put into the `inadmissibleWorkloads` list

 <!--
 Describe what tests will be added to ensure proper quality of the enhancement.